neloefm1/SenseFOG-Documentation/Instructions.md

 - Check PD17 Sitting
 - Check WalkINT2 in scripts
 - check if decelleration and acceleration, as well as gait cycles before and after turn are excluded?
+- On Mendely, PD18 Walk JSON needs to be updated